Home / ORPAS Application Guide / ORPAS – McMaster University

 Our Program has rich community partnerships with sites and occupational therapists in the McMaster OT catchment area and in Northern Ontario through NOSM University.
 Our Program may have access to some sites outside of the McMaster catchment area through an inter-university system.

 All students will experience clinical education placements throughout the program.
-The Director of Clinical Education of the MSc (OT) Program is responsible for arranging all clinical education placements.
+The Director of Clinical Education of the MSc (OT) Program is responsible for assigning all clinical education placements.

 McMaster’s OT in-catchment area consists of sites in many geographical areas, all of which may form the resource pool for each placement course.
 You may be required to complete some clinical education units in Northern Ontario or elsewhere outside of the McMaster catchment area.
 You are responsible for your own transportation and associated costs to complete program requirements.